danwilliams123/Supreme-Bot/FAQ.md

 #### Can I buy multiple items while using the bot?

 If you add items to your cart before enabling the bot, yes you can.
-If you don't do this, then no you can't.
-Once you enable the bot, you can only add one item to your cart and it will check you out.
+In addition, you can disable Auto Checkout and when you add an item, keep shopping and then you'll have to eventually hit process payment when you're done.

 #### How do I buy the same item X times?